Two brilliant moments from Betis postpone Espanyol's celebrations.

 Betis, who fielded a fairly recognizable starting eleven despite reserving some of their key talents for the Conference League semi-final, tried to take center stage.
 And, from the outset, they caused problems against an Espanyol side that took more risks than necessary and made some serious errors coming out from the back that nearly cost them the match.
 Some sins he downplayed in a giant under the sticks.
 On his 24th birthday, Joan Garcia unleashed a new repertoire of saves.

-After the break, Manolo González's team sank too far.
+After the restart, Manolo González's team sank too far into the second half.
 Betis, who stepped up a few gears, went all out on the attack.
 Pellegrini brought on Isco and Abde, and the Andalusians deservedly deserved a comeback.
 They had no shortage of chances, but they ran into an inspired Joan Garcia, who didn't want anyone to spoil his party.
-If he thwarted a penalty at the Benito Villamarín, this time he saved as many as eight shots on goal.
-The post even kept out a Betis attempt, which pressed hard until, with five minutes remaining, they finally found their reward.
-Lo Celso took advantage of a poor clearance by Kumbulla and, after great driving, finished the move with a sensational finish.
-Espanyol came very close to regaining the lead, as Král squandered a killer pass inside the box immediately after the 1-1 draw.
-But, in the final minute of the match, Antony left Espanyol with a narrow snub with a shot aimed into the top corner from the edge of the box.
+If he thwarted a penalty at the Benito Villamarín, this time he stopped as many as eight shots on goal.
+The post even kept out an attempt from Betis, who pressed hard until, five minutes from time, they finally found their reward.
+Lo Celso took advantage of a poor clearance from Kumbulla and, after great driving, finished the move with a sensational finish.
+Espanyol came very close to regaining the lead, as Král missed a killer pass inside the box immediately after the 1-1 draw.
+But in the final minute of the match, Antony left Espanyol with a shot into the top corner from the edge of the box.
 Survival will have to wait.

 - MATCH TECHNICAL SHEET